Pre-term Labor And Delivery Specialist

 Beach Obstetrics and Gynecology Medical Group

 Preterm labor and delivery, or delivering a baby before 37 weeks gestation, affects about 1 in 10 women in the United States.
-If your baby arrives early, Jeffrey Illeck, MD, Anne K. Narayan, MD, and their OB/GYN team are ready for you at Beach Obstetrics and Gynecology Medical Group in Huntington Beach, California.
+If your baby arrives early, Jeffrey Illeck, MD, and his OB/GYN team are ready for you at Beach Obstetrics and Gynecology Medical Group in Huntington Beach, California.
 They have the qualifications and experience necessary to give you and your baby the best chance of a healthy birth.
 Call Beach Obstetrics and Gynecology Medical Group to learn more or use the online scheduler today.

 Pre-term Labor and Delivery Q & A